pateatlau/nextjs-portfolio/README.md

 ## Introduction

-This is a portfolio website built with Nextjs.
+This is a fullstack portfolio website built with Nextjs.
 It features a responsive and modern design.
 The website is built using Tailwind CSS for styling and Next.js for server-side rendering.

 ## Prerequisites